Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 6. Membership of the Club's Committee

-The Club's affairs shall be administered by a Committee elected at the Annual General Meeting.
+The Club's affairs shall be administered by a Committee elected at the AGM; or, in exceptional circumstances at an EGM.
+Any Full Member of at least 18 years of age is eligible to stand for election to the Committee.
 The Committee, in which the Club's property shall be vested, shall consist of three Officers and Committee members, with or without a portfolio.
 The Officers are Chairman, Secretary and Treasurer.

 No formal limit on the number of Committee Members is set, save that of a quorum (see Section 7).